olga-medvedeva/LogParser/README.md

 # log-parser
-Small and simple Java service for processing logs
+Simple Java service for processing logs

 The service reads from the directory log files with a certain format (example.log):
 IP, username, date, event + (event number), status